 Overview

-Stan Graham is a trusted advisor and go-to litigator for major employers throughout the United States.
+Stan Graham is a litigation attorney in Holland & Knight's Nashville office.
+Mr. Graham is a trusted advisor and go-to litigator for major employers throughout the United States.
 He is also widely sought for his relatable style and experience as a mediator and outside investigator.
 In client surveys conducted by third parties, he has been described as "immensely knowledgeable" and "always accessible."
-He has also been repeatedly recognized by clients and peers as a leading lawyer in Chambers USA, and has been twice named "Lawyer of the Year - Labor Law - Management (Nashville)" by Best Lawyers.
+He has been repeatedly recognized by clients and peers as a leading lawyer in Chambers USA, and has also been named three times as "Lawyer of the Year - Labor Law - Management (Nashville)" by Best Lawyers.

-Mr. Graham has been focused on employment and civil rights law since graduating law school in 1996, first as an Assistant State Attorney General.
+Mr. Graham has been focused on employment and civil rights law since graduating law school in 1996.
 He is fully admitted to practice in six states and dozens of federal courts, and has represented clients in nearly 25 states and counting.
-In addition to his employment practice, Mr. Graham is widely sought for his experience defending ADA "access" litigation brought under the public accommodation provisions of the Americans With Disabilities Act.
-He is also known for his extensive experience defending EEOC enforcement actions, employment class actions, and complex administrative disputes before the Occupational Safety and Health Administration (OSHA), the Department of Labor (DOL), and the National Labor Relations Board (NLRB).
+He is also known for his extensive experience defending Equal Employment Opportunity Commission (EEOC) enforcement actions, employment class actions, and complex administrative disputes before the Occupational Safety and Health Administration (OSHA), the U.S. Department of Labor (DOL) and the National Labor Relations Board (NLRB).
+In addition to his employment practice, Mr. Graham is widely sought for his experience defending Americans with Disabilities Act (ADA) "access" litigation brought under the public accommodation provisions of the ADA.

-For over fifteen years, Mr. Graham has served on the Steering Committee for the Labor and Employment Section of DRI, an international organization of attorneys defending the interests of business in civil litigation, including most recently as Chair of that Committee.
-He has been elected a fellow of both the Tennessee Bar Foundation and the Nashville Bar Foundation.
-He also served as chapter editor for Age Discrimination in Employment Law by Barbara T. Lindemann and David D. Kadue (second edition, 2015).
+For more than 20 years, Mr. Graham has served on the Steering Committee for the Employment and Labor Law Section of DRI, an international organization of attorneys defending the interests of business in civil litigation, including most recently as chair of that committee.
+He has also served as chair of the Tennessee Bar Association's Labor and Employment Committee, and has been elected a fellow of both the Tennessee Bar Foundation and the Nashville Bar Foundation.

-Gonzalez v.
-Ford Motor Company, U.S. District Court, S.D. of Indiana - defense verdict on claims of failure to accommodate under the Americans With Disabilities Amendments Act, with jury finding plaintiff was not disabled under the ADAAA after less than one hour of deliberations
+• Gonzalez v.
+Ford Motor Company, U.S. District Court, S.D. of Indiana – defense verdict at trial on claims of failure to accommodate under the ADA , with jury finding plaintiff was not disabled under the ADA after less than one hour of deliberations

-Peaden v.
-Dollar General, Circuit Court for Covington County, Alabama - defense verdict on claim of retaliatory discharge under Alabama state law
+• Peaden v.
+Dollar General, Circuit Court for Covington County, Alabama – defense verdict at trial on claim of retaliatory discharge under Alabama state law

-Andazola v.
-Logan's Roadhouse Restaurants, U.S. District Court, N.D. of Alabama - defense verdict on claims of sexual harassment and failure to promote, with jury reaching verdict after less than 10 minutes of deliberations
+• Andazola v.
+Logan's Roadhouse Restaurants, U.S. District Court, N.D. of Alabama – defense verdict at trial on claims of sexual harassment and failure to promote, with jury reaching verdict after less than 10 minutes of deliberations

-Boutwell v.
-Federal-Mogul Corporation, U.S. District Court, N.D. of Alabama - defense verdict on claim of retaliatory discharge brought by plaintiff discharged while serving on jury duty
+• Boutwell v.
+Federal-Mogul Corporation, U.S. District Court, N.D. of Alabama – defense verdict at trial on claim of retaliatory discharge brought by plaintiff discharged while serving on jury duty

 Credentials